mdulin2/SpokaneCTF/Structure.md

         - This will consist of defending your own box, while trying to exploit others.
         - Will need to keep your service up and running!
         - Flags will rotate on 'ticks', likely to be an hour.
-        - 6 total: 1 released per hour.
+        - 4/5 total: 1 released per hour.
+     - Wargame/ Jeopardy

 ## Scoring
 - Solving a wargame will give x number of points, depending on the difficulty and effort needed to solve the challenge.
 More points given to the first 3 teams for solving the challenge.